+You’ve probably all heard about reaching your audience via blogging as well as how to go about sharing what you’ve been blogging on social media sites.
+Now let’s talk a bit more about blogging and proper content.
 Mashable recently listed a few rules about small business social media that I’ve adapted to apply to blogging and blog content.
-As with most rules break them as fast as you can but still keep them in mind as you do.
+As with most rules, break them as fast as you can but still keep them in mind as you do.

 Blogging isn’t about self-promotion.
 If that sounds completely wrong just read on.
 Mashable gives the example of the cocktail party boor who just talks about himself.
 Think about the person you really want to listen to; they tell stories, they’re funny, interested in others and actually listen.
-Blogging can be the same.
-Especially the listening part.
-Customers come to you to fill a need, ease their pain, solve their problems and since you know how to do that (this is the listening part) you fill your blog with things they can use.
-Occasionally add case studies or how you went the extra mile for a customer but that’s not blatant self-promotion.
+Blogging can be the same, especially the listening part.
+Customers come to you to fill a need, ease their pain, solve their problems and since you know how to do that (this is the listening part) you can start blogging about things they can use.
+You can occasionally add case studies or how you went the extra mile for a customer, but that’s not blatant self-promotion.

-You don’t have to write lengthy posts every time but you should post regularly.
+You don’t have to write lengthy posts every time, but you should be blogging regularly.
 Even a short paragraph about a new law, new product or timely information can make a potential customer feel like you’re active.
-I just wrote a post for a client about geothermal heat pumps and added the info that a there’s a tax credit available if you buy one.
+I was just blogging for a client about geothermal heat pumps and added the info that a there’s a tax credit available if you buy one.
 See what I did there?
 Informed the reader of a benefit to a new product.
 ‘Cause that’s how I roll.